timm/l5/README.md

 [Let me see....](http://menzies.us/l5/about.html).

-Now that was interesting.
+Now that was interestinga  .
 Underneath all these seemingly different applications is a  small class library that can be mixed and matched in many ways.
 Here's an idea: before we leap to complex solutions (that are CPU hungry, that are hard to understand), perhaps we should